-CLASS (Centre for Labour & Social Studies) is seeking a highly competent and experienced Senior Research Officer to boost our research capacity and ability to challenge mainstream narratives.
+CLASS (Centre for Labour & Social Studies) is seeking a highly competent Research Officer to drive innovative research and boast CLASS’s reputation as a leading left think tank.

 Originating in the labour movement, CLASS works with a broad coalition of supporters, academics and trade unions to cement an alliance of progressive forces.
 We provide analysis and ideas that can challenge mainstream economic narratives, inspire the left, and influence policy development to ensure the political agenda is on the side of everyday people.

-1. Keeping abreast of changing UK economic and labour market dynamics through monitoring key statistical releases and relevant reports.
-You will work with the Director to disseminate analysis with regular blogs and vlogs;
+- Keeping abreast of changing UK economic and labour market dynamics through monitoring key statistical releases and relevant reports.
+You will work with the Director to disseminate analysis with regular blogs and media appearances;

 The role will involve ensuring that CLASS has a strong and unique research base from which we can develop policy ideas and a strong analytical stance on economic change.
 There is also room to develop policy expertise and research on topic areas deemed priorities by the team, as well as to receive training to partake in broadcast media.

-In your role as Senior Research Officer, and under guidance from the Director, you will:
+In your role as Research Officer, and under guidance from the Director, you will:

 - Lead and contribute to the dissemination of research findings in clear, accessible ways that maximise policy influence.
-This includes delivering presentations, speaking at relevant events and engaging with mainstream media.
+This includes delivering presentations, speaking at relevant events and engaging with broadcast and print media.

 You will also support other work of CLASS as and when required:

-* Represent CLASS at external events in a professional manner.
+- Represent CLASS at external events and in the media.

 CLASS are looking for a highly numerate individual, with experience of manipulating and analysing data using programming languages.
 The candidate must be highly organised, and able to work with a considerable degree of autonomy and to consistently meet deadlines.
-Given the unique perspective of CLASS it is vital that the candidate has a strong understanding of the impacts of inequality and class, as well as the role of trade unions in British society today.
-More details in the application pack.
+Given the unique perspective of CLASS it is vital that the candidate has a strong understanding of progressive economics, the impacts of inequality and class, as well as the role of trade unions in British society today.